la2050/archive/_projects/2015/soundworks-l-a.md

   beautification, the rehabilitation of historic buildings and myriad of other services that engage youth.
 We project that CRCD will receive $10,000 of this grant to offset anticipated expenses in realizing this project.
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': >- We anticipate that this program will cost $186,000 for its initial year.
-We are anticipating shifts for the subsequent years as the program and its needs increase.
-In an effort cover additional costs, CRCD and Project MuszEd will pursue a program specific appeal, matching funds and grant opportunities.
-We will also explore opportunities for in-kind donations and discounted purchases to support reducing costs while ensuring the program implementation.
-Both agencies are excited about this partnership and the potential and pride it will bring to the youth and to Los Angeles.
-We have a steadfast commitment to not only see it through but also looking at unique opportunities, partnerships and collaborations that will ensure its long-term success.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- Teaching Artists  46,000
-   Supplies & Equipment (Sound Equipment, Backline, Computers, Software)  28,500
-   CRCD – fee to offset expenses  10,000 Communications/Social Media Support  2000
-   Admin Support (PT)  8000
-   Uniforms (Staff and Student)  1500
-   Culminating Event   2000
-   Student Materials/Incentives  2000

-   TOTAL $100,000
 How do you plan to scale the success of your proposal?: >- We plan on taking a wrap-around approach to scale the success of this proposal.
 Through this approach we will 1) work on building our network and